Online Colleges in Maryland

 - Howard P. Rawlings Program of Educational Excellence Awards

-- Guaranteed Access Grant – High school seniors who complete a college preparatory program or who have taken a gap year; Award amount equals 100% of financial need
+- Guaranteed Access Grant – High school seniors who complete a college preparatory program or earn a GED; Award amount equals 100% of financial need

 - Educational Assistance Grant – High school seniors or full-time undergraduates; $400-3000